WuerthPhoenix/neteye-azure-installation/README.md

 > To provision the infrastructure, you must have both the `terraform` and `az` (Azure) CLI tools installed on your PC.

 > [!WARNING]
-> Terraform will create a `terraform.tfstate` file, this file contains the configuration of the resources on Azure and some credentials.
+> Terraform will create a `terraform.tfstate` file, which contains the configuration of the resources on Azure and some credentials.
 It must be considered a SECRET and must not be lost.

-- The terraform files are in the directory `/src/terraform`.
+- The terraform files are kept in the directory `/src/terraform`.
 - Follow this configuration guide to setup the terraform variables, afterwards you can follow the first part of the README.md file to deploy the resources on Azure.

 ### Terraform variables configuration

 1. Login on Azure witn `az login` (follow the login procedure on [Azure Terraform Provider](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/azure_cli)).
 2. Gather the Azure subscription ID with `az account list`.
-3. Create a file `*.tfvars` with the following content (of course change the variable values as you see fit):
+3. Create a file `*.tfvars` with the following content (make sure you change the variable values as you see fit):

 ```hcl
 azure_subscription_id = "<The Azure subscription ID from the previous step>"